Australia lagging further behind OECD on research, Universities Australia chair warns

 Australia is lagging further behind other nations for investment in research and development, Universities Australia chair Professor John Dewar says.

-In a National Press Club address on Wednesday, Professor Dewar will argue that universities are essential to grow the economy, boost productivity and address critical workforce shortages.
+In a National Press Club address today, Professor Dewar will argue that universities are essential to grow the economy, boost productivity and address critical workforce shortages.

 Advertisement